hashicorp/nomad/website/source/docs/drivers/docker.html.md

 * `shm_size` - (Optional) The size (bytes) of /dev/shm for the container.

+* `volumes` - (Optional) A list of `host_path:container_path` strings to bind host paths to container paths.
+Can only be run on clients with the `docker.volumes.enabled` option set to true.

+* `volumes_from` - (Optional) A list of volumes to inherit from another container.
+Can only be run on clients with the `docker.volumes.enabled` option set to true.

 * `work_dir` - (Optional) The working directory inside the container.

 ### Container Name